Belchenkov/BusnessAppReact-Native/README.md

-# React Native Application (BusnessApp) on Android
+# React Native Application (BusnessApp) on Android & IOS

 ### Use